-When he was 21, he adopted the name Ernest Thompson Seton, sometimes calling himself Ernest Evan Thompson Seton.
-This distressed his mother and, at her request, in 1887, he began to once again use Thompson as his last name, either as Ernest Seton-Thompson or Ernest Seton Thompson (without the hyphen).
-Following her death, he legally had his name changed to Ernest Thompson Seton
+When he was 21, he adopted the name, Ernest Thompson Seton, sometimes calling himself Ernest Evan Thompson Seton.
+This distressed his mother, and, at her request, in 1887, he began to use Thompson again as his last name, either as Ernest Seton-Thompson or Ernest Seton Thompson (without the hyphen).
+Following her death, he legally changed his name to Ernest Thompson Seton.

-Seton published work under these names: Ernest Evan Thompson, Ernest Evan Thompson Seton, Ernest Seton-Thompson and, finally, Ernest Thompson Seton.
-He was also known by many nicknames which included “Chief”, “Black Wolf” and “Wolf Seton” and by names bestowed on him by his Native American friends, which included Mato-Ska (White Bear) and Ah’ Pas-to (Sign Talker).
+Seton published work under these names: Ernest Evan Thompson, Ernest Evan Thompson Seton, Ernest Seton-Thompson, and, finally, Ernest Thompson Seton.
+He was also known by many nicknames, which included “Chief,” “Black Wolf,” and “Wolf Seton,” and by names bestowed on him by his Native American friends, which included Mahto-Ska (White Bear) and Ah’ Pas-to (Sign Talker).

-Seton’s immediately family was not immune to his propensity for name changes.
+Seton’s immediate family was not immune to his propensity for name changes.